Décollage - you get what you see

 How do municipalities regard people?
 As citizens, as consumers?

 Who decides what is beautiful?
 Who has the sovereignity of information - and who determines the public discourse?
+What understanding of democracy and participation prevails in the municipalities?
 These are the questions posed by décollage.

 Expanding the concept of the affichists from the 50s and 60s